Married Ex-Gay = Situational Heterosexual.

 Situational heterosexuality is the most misunderstood concept

-in the ‘ex-gay’ and Christian worlds
+in the ‘ex-gay’ Christian worlds.

 This term has also helped people gain a clearer understanding of what really happens when someone who is homosexual marries someone of the opposite sex and claims change.

 When someone says that to me, I just smile……remain silent for a while having been a gay man in a heterosexual marriage) and wait for what I’m actually thinking to sink into the consciousness of the person who made the naïve statement.

-Once they come out of that situation they have not become homosexual, they revert to their natural orientation; sex and relationships with the opposite sex.
+Once they come out of that situation, they have not become homosexual, they revert to their natural orientation; sex and relationships with the opposite sex.
 It’s only the situation that created the behaviour; the orientation wasn’t changed.

 Kinsey and his associates found that 37 percent of the males and 13 percent of the females in their sample had had at least one homosexual encounter.